yianni-ververis/qlik-sense-wordpress-plugin/readme.txt

 = Cannot access the page =

+- For those that are upgrading to 1.1.7, make sure you set the settings page again with the port and if its over https
 - Make sure you or a Qlik Sys Admin whitelists the site's url in your Virtual Proxy
 - If the virtual proxy is "yianni" make sure you add in the settings "/yianni/"
 - There are known issues with wp's cache plugins.